czbiohub/blog/_blog/tracer-bracer.md

 ## What are T and B Cells?
 <img align="right" src="/images/tracer-bracer/bcell.png" width="25%" height="25%">

 T and B cells are lymphocytes and active participants of the adaptive immune response.
 These cells use the molecules on their surface, T cell receptors (TCR) and B cell receptors (BCR), to recognize pathogens in the body, such as a virus.
 T and B cells undergo V(D)J recombination — a process in which their DNA is shuffled — in order to develop their receptor which can potentially recognize pathogens.
-TCRs and BCRs accomplish this with the unique biological code they express in which can identify only a *specific antigen*; it can be thought of as two puzzle pieces that are meant to fit together.
+TCRs and BCRs accomplish this with the unique biological code they express in which can identify only a *specific antigen*; it can be thought of as two puzzle pieces meant to fit together.
 Although T and B cells serve the same purpose as participants in the adaptive immune response, the difference therein lies in their interactions with antigen-presenting cells and clonal expansion.

 A T cell attacks and kills an antigen-presenting cell directly.
-When the B cell receptor recognizes its cognate antigen, it secretes several free forms of its receptor (antibodies) with identical binding sites.
+When the B cell receptor recognizes its cognate antigen, it secretes several free forms of its receptor (antibodies).
 These antibodies are what latch onto the antigen and mark it for destruction by other cells.

 <p align="center">
 <img src="/images/tracer-bracer/tcell-bcell.png" alt="tcell vs bcell" width="45%" height="45%">